lovek28/lovek28/README.md

 ### **Data Analyst | Software Engineer**

 I'm a Proactive and analytical **Data Analyst** with 4+ years of experience in Software development industry, bringing a unique blend of technical expertise and data-driven problem-solving to deliver impactful insights.
 Highly knowledgeable in data Extraction, Transform & Load (ETL/ELT), and proficient in tools like SQL, Excel, PowerBI, Python, Azure and statistical analysis techniques.
-Eager to apply my strong technical background and analytical skills to support data-driven decision-making in a dynamic, results-oriented environment.

 ---